-Access advanced IVF treatment facilities in Singapore
+Access Advanced IVF Treatment Facilities in Singapore

-Every couple’s situation is unique, and at your initial consultation your fertility specialist will give you an indication of your likelihood of conceiving.
+Every couple’s situation is unique, and at your initial consultation, your fertility specialist will give you an indication of your likelihood of conceiving.
 However, assisted conception nowadays provides the highest possible chance of starting a family, as the success of assisted reproductive technology has overtaken natural conception.

-- What is my chance of falling pregnant with IVF?
+- What is My Chance of Falling Pregnant with IVF?

-- The most important factor determining IVF success rates is a woman’s age: When comparing IVF success rates, check you are comparing rates for women of the same age.
-If ‘whole of clinic’ rates are quoted, consider whether the clinic might, overall, have older or younger clients than average – or do they perhaps send their more difficult cases to a different clinic altogether?
+- The most important factor determining IVF success rates is a woman’s age: When comparing IVF success rates, check that you are comparing rates for women of the same age.
+If ‘whole of clinic’ rates are quoted, consider whether the clinic might, overall, have older or younger clients than average – or do they perhaps send their more difficult cases to a different centre altogether?

-- Ask how often a clinic transfers more than one embryo with each transfer: More embryos per transfer may make success rates appear higher, but Virtus Fertility Centre mostly performs single embryo transfers, as multiple embryo transfers can also increase the risks of multiple births, low birthweight and premature births.
+- Ask how often a clinic transfers more than one embryo with each transfer: More embryos per transfer may make success rates appear higher, but Virtus Fertility Centre Singaporemostly performs single embryo transfers, as multiple embryo transfers can also increase the risks of multiple births, low birthweight and premature births.

-To optimise the chances of successful pregnancy after embryo transfer, Virtus Fertility Centre has an elective 'freeze all' approach which involves freezing all embryos to be used later in a natural cycle, or in a cycle with hormonal replacement to prime the endometrium.
+To optimise the chances of a successful pregnancy after embryo transfer, Virtus Fertility Centre has an elective 'freeze all' approach which involves freezing all embryos to be used later in a natural cycle, or in a cycle with hormonal replacement to prime the endometrium.
 Our 'freeze-all' approach to treatment has shown good pregnancy outcomes in all age groups.